-At times, a small businesses may need a short-term loan instead of long-term debt financing.
 Funds from a short-term business loan can be used in lots of business building ways like paying off debts, buying equipment, or purchasing inventory.
 Short-term business loans are also called quick turnaround loans because they are designed to be paid back quickly.
 Here’s what you need to know about this solid funding option.

 Advantages and disadvantages of short-term loans